 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get UPPAbaby Cruz single in one of the five beautiful colors for $459.99 on Amazon + FREE shipping/FREE returns and NO sales tax.
+You can get UPPAbaby Cruz single in one of the five beautiful colors for $459.99.
 Not cheap!
-Here is my review of 2015 UPPAbaby Cruz »
+Here is my review of UPPAbaby Cruz »

 I’ve had this stroller for the past 2 years and change.
 Great large canopy, large storage, and it maneuvers beautifully.
 I live downtown in a large city and needed a stroller that didn’t take up much space on sidewalks and in shops, cafes, etc. So in this way it has served me really well!
 Plus you get a rain cover and bug net.
 I spent extra cash (probably about $200!) to make my daily usage more enjoyable, such as a cup holder, snack tray, bar, car seat adaptor.
 And my growing loyalty to the brand even had me order the Uppababy G-lite umbrella stroller without even shopping around because I trusted their quality so much!!